 The Problem: It’s Too Hard and Unsafe to Get Around Without a Car

-Too many of our streets are not accessible or safe for walkers, cyclists, bus riders or people with disabilities.
-As a result, it is dangerous and challenging for people to get around.
-Incomplete streets make it difficult for people to get to work or school and for people with disabilities to travel independently.
-Without complete streets, it limits access to be more physically active.
+Too many of our streets are not accessible or safe for walkers, bikers, bus riders or people with disabilities.
+As a result, it is too difficult for children to walk safely to school, for people to be more physically active and for people with disabilities and older adults to travel easily and independently.

 - Across the county we lack sidewalks and safe intersections.
 In WalkHoward, the county’s draft pedestrian plan, residents identified 1,312 areas that need sidewalks.

 - Out of 494 bus stops assessed in the same plan, 78 percent need landing pads and 51 percent need pedestrian lighting.